 Managing Depression Among Residents

-This metric measures the percent of long-term patients who are demonstrating depressive symptoms.
-Many believe this is a reliable measure of quality of life.
+This indicates the percent of patients who are showing depressive symptoms.

 Appropriate Vaccine Usage

-This is the percentage of residents that were given the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This is the percent of residents who were given the flu and pneumonia vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In Caton Park Rehab and Nursing Center, 14.66% Percentage of Patients
+In Caton Park Rehab and Nursing Center, 16.39% of Patients

-This tells you the percent of residents that required additional assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living may be a sign of deterioration of a resident's medical condition.
+This metric is a measure of the percent of long-term residents that required additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and taking a bath.

 Ability to Keep Residents Mobile

-In Caton Park Rehab and Nursing Center, 18.82% Percentage of Residents
+In Caton Park Rehab and Nursing Center, 9.5% of Residents

-This indicates the percentage of patients who were able to retain mobility over time.
-Preserving mobility is often a good sign for residents' well-being.
+This indicates the percent of patients who maintained mobility over time.
+Optimizing mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Caton Park Rehab and Nursing Center, 18.82 Percentage of Residents Rehospitalized
+In Caton Park Rehab and Nursing Center, 9.5% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Caton Park Rehab and Nursing Center, 8.77 Percentage of Patients
+In Caton Park Rehab and Nursing Center, 16.89% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Caton Park Rehab and Nursing Center, 74.71% Percentage of Resident
+In Caton Park Rehab and Nursing Center, 82.37% of Resident

-This metric measures the percent of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many argue this is a reasonable measure of a nursing home's rehabilitation performance.
+This is the percentage of short-term residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Scores for Brooklyn, NY